Mightydeeze/mini_ex/mini_ex7/README.md

 Other than this, the program won't make distictions between users and will have no realations to them as it treats them all the same - if they do the same actions - and it will continue to do so every time the users (re)start the program.

 just like our attempt to "simulate" a human, it has through many years been a common wish among developers to construct proper artificial intelligence and It still is a wish to this day - just imagine the revolution of thinking machines.
-I personally think that it's a scary thing to think about.
+In my opinion it's a  bit scary to think about.

 ## Our code:
 #### Index file: